niklasramo/dragdoll/README.md

 # DragDoll

 DragDoll is a modular and highly extensible drag & drop system written in TypeScript.
-It's based on [Muuri's](https://github.com/haltu/muuri) internal drag and drop system, but redesigned to be used as a general purpose drag & drop system.
+It's based on [Muuri's](https://github.com/haltu/muuri) internal drag system, but redesigned to be used as a general purpose drag & drop system.

 - Carefully designed modular API with best possible DX in mind.
 - Written in TypeScript with good type inference.